fablabbrighton/digital-fabrication-module/docs/_course-notes/lm225-2020/project.md

 ## Assignment

+Develop, plan and execute a final project that integrates skills, tools and processes from across the module.

+Document all your work on your student blog, showing your progress each week (1 week per page for 4 weeks minumum).

 ### What do I need to do to pass?
-(40%)
+(40%) :construction:

-Develop, plan and execute a final project that integrates skills, tools and processes from across the module.

-Your project should be a physical thing that shows off your skills using digital fabrication methods, including:
+Your project should be a physical thing that shows off your skills using digital fabrication methods, including any of:
 * 2D and 3D design software
 * 2D fabrication tools such as the laser cutter or milling machine
 * 3D fabrication tools such as the 3D printer or milling machine
 * Interactive technology or electronics such as lights, sensors, Arduinos or microcontrollers.

-Document all your work on your student blog, showing your progress each week (1 week per page for 4 weeks minumum).

-Include your original project proposal including sketches, diagrams, mood boards or examples of similar work.
+Include a page on your original project proposal including sketches, diagrams, mood boards or examples of similar work.

+Include a page on the end result with photographs of the final project, a description of what it is/does and a reflection on how it could be improved.